 An item of property, plant and equipment is derecognised upon disposal or when there is no future economic benefit to the company.
-Gains and losses between the carrying amount and the disposal proceeds are taken to profit or loss.
+Gains and losses between the carrying amount and the disposal proceeds are taken to surplus or deficit.

 Impairment of assets